 Interesting fact or favorite thing you like to do outside work: I enjoy spending lots of time with my family.

-Years served as a School Resource Officer: Since 2004
+Years served as a School Resource Officer: Since 2024.
+My previous experience has been in patrol.

 Officer Nichelson is also responsible for Thomas, Indian Run elementary schools and Emerald Campus.